konyhea/customBanner/README.md

 3. **Preview the Banner**:
    - View the banner in real-time and test its responsiveness.

----

-## Where Users Can Get Help with the Project
-If you encounter any issues or have questions, feel free to:

-- **Open an Issue**:
-  - Visit the [GitHub Issues page](https://github.com/your-username/repo-name/issues) to report bugs or request features.

----

----
-## Who Maintains and Contributes to the Project
-This project is maintained by:
-- Konyhea

-We welcome contributions from the community!
-If you'd like to contribute, please:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a detailed description of your changes.

----

 ## Technologies Used
 - **Frontend Framework**: React